peterkariukimutuura/mpft-ip/README.md

 ## Support and contact details

- Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.

  If you run into any issues on this project call me via +254712169695b or email me at kariukipeter30@gmail.com , also both negative and positive feedbacks are highly welcomed. issa learning process